 Good news for campers: yes, there are basic vault toilets and a changing room on Garden Key.
 There's no running water or showers, however.

-For everyone else visiting, though, you'll use the toilets aboard the Yankee Freedom.
+For everyone else visiting, though, you'll use the toilets aboard the Yankee Freedom passenger boat.
 The toilets on the island are closed whenever the Yankee Freedom is docked.
-(And yes, you can use the toilets on the ferry even if you came over by plane.)
+(And yes, you can use the toilets on the ferry even if you came over by seaplane.)

 Technically you can fish off the dock on Garden Key, but you have to have a Florida saltwater fishing license (which you'd have to purchase in advance of your trip).
 You might also need to inquire with the Yankee Freedom about bringing fishing gear with you on the ferry.